DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If the players haven’t previously encountered Strahd, add:

 <div class="description">
 <p>A man’s voice roars out from beyond the archway: “Coward!
 Traitor!
-Reveal yourself, and I may grant you a quick death like the others.
+Reveal yourself, Dilisnya, and I may grant you a quick death like the others.
 Linger, and I will see that your suffering lasts for <em>centuries</em>."</p>
 </div>

 The voice is recognizable as Strahd’s, but more full of emotion and life.
 #### Chamberlain’s Office
-Rahadin’s office is as described in <span class="citation">K72.
+Rahadin’s office is largely as described in <span class="citation">K72.
 Chamberlain’s Office (p.
+79)</span>, except players who uncover the secret door find that it has been bricked up.

-79)</span>.
-An ornate golden key that matches the pattern of the guest room keyhole lies upon the table.
+In addition, an ornate golden key that matches the pattern of the guest room keyhole lies upon the table.
 The key unlocks the locked door to the lounge in [[#O8a.
 The First Level]].
 ## O8g.
 Escaping the Nightmare
 The first time the players exit [[#O8f.
 The Bloody Keep]] after obtaining the guest room key, they emerge from the closet door directly into the guest room of [[#O8a.
 The First Level]].
 However, Varushka’s corpse and noose are no longer present in the closet.